Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 ### Objective 5: Adding a Node Function Which Is Triggered By The Queue

 1. Click the **+ New Function** button on the left side.
-Filter the Language to JavaScript and select `QueueTrigger - Node` from the list.
+Filter the Language to JavaScript and select `QueueTrigger - JavaScript` from the list.

 	![](images/function-app-add-queue-trigger.png)